MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-files.md

     ![Screenshot showing Active users and Add a user highlighted.](media/restricted-mode-files-add-user.jpg "Screenshot showing Active users and Add a user highlighted")

     > [!IMPORTANT]
-    > It's critical to create a NEW ACCOUNT to make sure the user will not have access to licenses required to access OneDrive files.
+    > It's critical to create a NEW ACCOUNT to make sure that the user will not have access to the licenses required to access OneDrive files.

 3. Fill out the user information, and then select **Next**.